Human-Like Implicit Intention Expression for Autonomous Driving Motion Planning: A Method Based on Learning Human Intention Priors: Experiments on the Simulation Platform

-For comparative experiments with our proposed method, we select three kinds of trajectory planning methods, namely, \textbf{Frenet trajectory planning method} (\cite{werling2010optimal,zhang2020optimal}), \textbf{decision-based ME-IRL (DB-ME-IRL) trajectory learning method} (\cite{Song1797}) that does not consider intent expression space, and \textbf{motion planning method based on potential field} (\cite{xu2019simulation}).
-To compare the differences among these trajectory planning methods, we select the decision results of real interactive events as high-level decision information.
-More details about the method and results can be found at the site.\footnote{See \url{https://shorturl.at/jqu35}}
+For comparative analysis, we chose three other trajectory planning methods: Frenet, decision-based ME-IRL without intent expression space consideration, and potential field-based motion planning.
+These methods were compared using real interactive event decisions as high-level decision inputs.
+Further details and results are available here.\footnote{See \url{https://drive.google.com/drive/folders/1hMP1QvL8jq-jti_rTme5aG1GQ7POm6K1?usp=drive_link}}